E.123

-As described by the ITU, in E.123: "+" is the "International Prefix Symbol" used in a "Telephone number, E.123 international notation".
+As described by the standard, ⟨+⟩ is the international prefix symbol, should precede the country code, and serves to identify the number following as the international telephone number.

 Example formats

 Telephone number

 In the international telephone number notation, the leading plus (+) serves as an international prefix symbol, and is immediately followed by the country code.
 The user or the telephone system should replace the + symbol with international dialing prefix used in the caller's location.

 Parentheses are used in national notation to indicate digits that are sometimes not dialed, such as area code in variable-length dialing numbering plans.
 Parentheses are not allowed in the international notation, according to the standard, as international callers use fixed number dialing.

 For digit grouping, E.123 specifically recommends that: